TheUnknownGroup/unknown-mod/README.md

 So far only:
    * [TerraformersMC's Mod: Mod Menu](https://github.com/TerraformersMC/ModMenu) - Configurations when their mod is active
    * [Modrinth's Gradle Plugin: Minotaur](https://github.com/modrinth/minotaur) - Publishing purposes
+   * [Fabric](https://github.com/FabricMC) & [Fabric API](https://github.com/FabricMC/fabric) - The mod is built on this
+## Where else can I find this mod?
+You can find this mod on [ModRinth]()!
+Soon, I'll be adding it to CurseForge, but as of right now, Modrinth is much better in terms of navigating the website.